LO-BCQ: Block Clustered Quantization for 4-bit (W4A4) LLM Inference: Experimental Evaluation of LO-BCQ

 \subsection{Ablation Studies}

 Table \ref{tab:ppl_abalation} shows the perplexity of LO-BCQ on Wikitext-103 dataset and across Llama2-70B and GPT3-22B models when its configuration is varied.
 For a given $L_b$ (block length), larger number of codebooks results in better perplexity.
 This is intuitive since larger number of codebooks leads to better representation of the values in each block since LO-BCQ allows it to map to the codebook with best representation.
 Further, when the block array size is reduced, we achieve better perplexity.
 The block array corresponds to the granularity of normalization.
 As discussed in section \ref{subsec:lobcq_convergence_and_init}, normalization improves convergence of LO-BCQ and results in better perplexity.
 When comparing configurations with same bitwidth, we find that the configuration with larger number of codebooks is better than smaller block array.
 This shows that the per-block metadata is better utilized for codebook selectors than scale factors.
 Furthermore, we find that reducing the block length ($L_b$) below $8$ results in diminishing returns.
 This is because, the overhead of storing codebook selectors is larger for a smaller block.
 For a given bitwidth, configuration with smaller $L_b$ has fewer codebooks.
 Therefore, these configurations result in larger loss in perplexity.
+Table \ref{tab:codebook_format} compares perplexity achieved by LO-BCQ codebooks with INT4, INT6 and INT8 entries on Llama2-7B model and Wikitext-103 datatset.
+As shown, LO-BCQ with INT6 achieves negligible perplexity degradation compared to INT8, while INT4 suffers significantly larger degradation.
+As a result, we quantize LO-BCQ codebooks to INT6.

 Table \ref{tab:ppl_rom_vs_ram} compares the perplexity with universally calibrated codebooks to codebooks calibrated layerwise (per-tensor) in Llama2-7B model.
 The layerwise calibrated codebooks achieve slightly better perplexity when the number of codebooks are small (e.g. $N_c=2$).
 However, they do not provide significant benefits when $N_c>4$ despite the comparatively larger calibration effort.
 Therefore, in our experiments in this paper, we have largely explored universally calibrated codebooks.